jacoblcbrown/finalCapstone/README.md

 # Inventory
-This project represents a stock management system for a shoe store.
+This program is a stock management system for a shoe store.
 It is a demonstration of a user-controlled program which involves OOP and functions.

 ## Table of Contents